andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 These steps ensured that the dataset could be properly analysed and visualized in Tableau.

 ## Methodology

-The analysis was conducted using descriptive statistics and exploratory data analysis (EDA), supported by interactive visualizations developed in Tableau.
-The methodological approach consisted of two main stages: descriptive analysis, and relationship exploration.
+The study applied descriptive methods to summarize participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.

 The first step involved summarizing the distribution of responses across all key variables to provide an overall understanding of participants’ perceptions.